Tucker Carlson

 Tucker Carlson and Vladimir Putin

-Back home, Carlson's actions prompted condemnation.
-Politicians, including former Congressman Adam Kinzinger and former U.S. Secretary of State Hillary Clinton, considered him a traitor.
-Experts noted that the interview appeared at a difficult time when the U.S. Congress was embroiled in disputes over the allocation of another tranche of financial support to Ukraine.
+Back home, Carlson's actions drew sharp criticism.
+Politicians, including former Congressman Adam Kinzinger and former Secretary of State Hillary Clinton, called him a traitor.
+Experts noted the interview came at a difficult time, with Congress embroiled in disputes over allocating another round of financial support to Ukraine.

-Furthermore, some sources insisted that in Russia, Tucker also met with former NSA employee Edward Snowden and former Joe Biden aide Tara Reade for interviews.
-However, the journalist himself called these assumptions false.
+Some sources also claimed that while in Russia, Tucker met with former NSA employee Edward Snowden and former Biden aide Tara Reade for interviews.
+However, Carlson himself denied these claims.

 Interesting Facts

 • Tucker Carlson wrote his first book at the age of 23.
 It was titled "People vs. Crime: How Residents Can Restore Order in the Streets of the USA."
-However, no publisher agreed to release the book.
+Unfortunately, no publisher would take it on.

-• Later, the journalist released three books: "Politicians, Partisans, and Parasites: My Adventures in Cable News" (2003), "Ship of Fools: How a Selfish Ruling Class Is Bringing America to the Brink of Revolution" (2018), and "The Long Slide: Thirty Years in American Journalism" (2021).
+• He eventually published three books: "Politicians, Partisans, and Parasites: My Adventures in Cable News" (2003), "Ship of Fools: How a Selfish Ruling Class Is Bringing America to the Brink of Revolution" (2018), and "The Long Slide: Thirty Years in American Journalism" (2021).

-• In the early 2000s, Tucker made bow ties part of his signature look.
-He never appears in public without this clothing item.
+• In the early 2000s, Tucker made bow ties his signature look—he's never seen in public without one.

 • The journalist is left-handed.

-• Carlson is a big fan of the Finnish sauna - he spends an hour and a half there daily.
+• Carlson is obsessed with Finnish saunas—he spends an hour and a half in one every day.

 • In 2003, Tucker recorded an interview with Britney Spears.
 He asked the singer about her stance on the war in Iraq.
 A clip of the conversation was included in the film "Fahrenheit 9/11," which won the Palme d'Or at the 2004 Cannes Film Festival.
-Meanwhile, Spears received the Golden Raspberry Award for Worst Supporting Actress.
+Spears, meanwhile, earned a Golden Raspberry Award for Worst Supporting Actress.

 • In 2021, Time magazine named Carlson the most influential conservative in the USA.